shreyashah115/Assignment-3/README.md

 - Clone the repository and open it in the terminal.
 - Install dependencies using `npm install`
 - Run the project using the command `npm start Deathnote`.
 Here, `Deathnote` is the argument which contains the name of the Anime you wish to get details for.
-- Once you get the details, it will be saved in a file called `Anime-results.txt` in the project directory.
+- Once the API is able to fetch results, it will be saved in a file called `Anime-results.txt` in the project directory.